ualsg/Road-Network-Classification/README.md

 pip install cv2
 pip install numpy
 ```
-Also, make sure you have downloaded our pretrained model as well.
+If you want to use our Morphoindex generator to calculate road network class probabilities, you should also download `config.py`, `MODEL.py` and `Build_model.py` togehther with `morphoindex_generator.py`, and put them in the same filepath.
+Also, make sure you have downloaded our pretrained model which you can find below.

 ## Pre-trained Model